 You can also use LinkedIn to help you find organisations and the biographies of people working in them - see these videos for advice on using LinkedIn for researching people and organisations.

 Graduate jobs/graduate schemes

 Researchers often want to find jobs in the South West or in other specific regions.
-Creative job searching is vital if you are limited to particular geographic areas, see the Finding a graduate job guide for details.
-See also the Jobhunting by UK region section of the Careers Service website.
+Creative job searching is vital if you are limited to particular geographic areas, see the Finding a graduate job guide for details (login required).